ambassador000/PIVX-Doc-Website-Content/README.md

 ## Contribution Process

-* All PiVX users & community members are welcome to raise any queries or issues with the website on the [PIVX Discord](https://discordapp.com/invite/jzqVsJd).
+* All PIVX users & community members are welcome to raise any queries or issues with the website on the [PIVX Discord](https://discordapp.com/invite/jzqVsJd).
 * Contributions are also accepted, in the form of Issues or Pull Requests on that repositories.
 * Pull requests will subsently be deployed on a test version of the website, and merged into the main branch after they have been reviewed.